jaehyun1009/poker-project/README.md

 Main Menu: Directs the user back to main menu.
 Will reset all game state.

+## Light/Dark Mode
+Available in both Main Menu and Game Menu.
+Clicking it inverses text and background colors, buttons have new hover colors, face down cards turn purple, and main menu screen's spinning poker chip changes to spinning coin.

 ### Technologies Used
 - Javascript (ES6)
 - HTML5